vanHeemstraSystems/azure-lego/200/README.md

 ```$ sudo apt update && sudo apt install terraform```
 8. Initialize your terraform, which downloads any providers we depend on: ```$ cd lego-as-code/setup```<br/>```$ terraform init```

-You will be promted as follows:
+You will be prompted as follows (here: key ID hidden for security reasons):

 ```
 Initializing the backend...